rrra/www/content/about/contact.md

 ### Questions, Comments, and Issue Reports {#reports}

-Please direct all questions, comments, and issue reports about all RRRA on-line services to the the {{< webmaster >}}.
+Please direct all questions, comments, and issue reports about RRRA on-line services to the the {{< webmaster >}}.

 Please direct all other communications pertaining to the club to the